sean44104/Removable-Gate-GCC/README.md

 This is a collection of custom gamecube controller files made to be resin printed.
 These files feature a variety of mods.
 Removable Gates, Digitally Notched Gateplates, Double Z, USB-C, Metal Threaded Shell Inserts, and a Fully Parametric Custom Notch Builder Tool!

 The release contains F3D files with the STEP files for each part as well as the Notch Builder.
-It also includes a guide to using the Notch Builder and a guide on how to properly export files from Fusion360
+The V1 release includes a guide to using the Notch Builder and a guide on how to properly export files from Fusion360.
+The V2 release includes individual high resolution STLS that are print ready!

-The main branch contains individual STL files for each part, ready to be printed! (for those who dont have fusion360)
+The main branch contains individual STL files for each part in v1 and v2, ready to be printed! (for those who dont have fusion360)

 Here are some product links and guides!